What to Eat When Dehydrated: 10 Helpful Foods and Drinks

-Here is a list of the best hydrating foods and drinks to prevent dehydration and also to remain optimally hydrated all the time.
+Here is a list of the best hydrating foods and drinks for dehydration and also to remain optimally hydrated all the time.

 Watermelon is one of the best sources of hydration you can have.
 Easily available, feasible, and delicious to eat, watermelon accounts for about half a cup of water in a 1 cup serving.
 This literally means half of the food is water!

 Apart from the goodness of water, watermelon is nutritionally rich and contains antioxidants, fiber, and several important nutrients, including vitamin C, vitamin A, and magnesium.
 Watermelon is a great accompaniment as a side dish or a salad or can also be eaten as a snack in the evening.